-Here’s the birth story of my first baby, our son.
+Here’s the natural birth story of my first baby, our son.
 He gave us quite a surprise when he arrived 3 weeks early!

 My Birth Story